 This signature silhouette from Niagara is once again paired with sexy strappy shoes

-A rare moment with Marilyn in the shower
+A rare moment on film with Marilyn in a shower

 Getting ready to leave her husband (Joseph Cotten) to meet her lover